-On August 1, 2022, a wholly-owned subsidiary of Solaris LLC acquired certain saltwater gathering and disposal facilities, disposal wells and other related assets and related rights pursuant to an asset purchase agreement dated as of August 1, 2022 among such subsidiary, Aris Inc. and the seller of such assets.
-In connection with the closing of this acquisition and as consideration for the assets, Aris Inc. issued to the seller 3,365,907 shares of Aris Inc.'s Class A common stock and included a small, volumetric-based contingent consideration.
-Contemporaneously with the issuance of such shares of Class A common stock, Solaris LLC issued 3,365,907 Solaris LLC units to Aris Inc. After giving effect to the issuance of such Solaris LLC units to Aris Inc., as of August 1, 2022, Aris Inc. owned approximately 45% of Solaris LLC.
+On August 1, 2022, we acquired from Delaware Energy, LLC certain saltwater gathering and disposal facilities, disposal wells and other related assets and rights in Lea County and Eddy County, New Mexico.
+In connection with the closing of the acquisition and as consideration for the assets, we issued to the seller 3,365,907 shares of our Class A common stock and included a small, volumetric-based contingent consideration.
+Contemporaneously with the issuance of such shares of Class A common stock, Solaris LLC issued 3,365,907 Solaris LLC units to Aris Inc. See Item 1.
+Financial Statements - Note 4.
+Property, Plant and Equipment.